 How to Negotiate a Fair Price

-If you are searching for the lowest price, call various tax preparation firms and get a feel for their price ranges.
+Call various tax preparation firms and get a feel for their price ranges if you're searching for the lowest price.
 The business might not be able to give you an exact price quote, but they should be able to quote you either an average price or a price range for your tax situation.

 Inappropriate Pricing Methods

-What to Do in the Case of a Price Dispute
+What to Do in the Event of Dispute